 You probably see it every day without even noticing.
-Examples of content writing are everywhere.
-From website landing pages to blogs, content writing is very common.
+Examples of content writing are everywhere, from website landing pages to blogs.

 What is content writing?

-Content writing is the creation of web content, and it also includes editing and publishing that content.
-Many times, it’s a form of marketing and a way to connect with potential customers.
+Content writing is the creation of written content, and it also includes editing and publishing that content in physical form or on the web.
+Many times, it’s also a form of marketing and a way to connect with potential customers.

-There are a wide variety of content writing niches, and we’ll discuss some of the popular ones in this article.
+There are various examples of content writing for beginners, and we’ll discuss some popular ones in this article.